emleddin/queering-reproduction/_modules/01-Inclusive-Language.md

 ---
 title: Inclusive Language
-subtitle: module 1 tagline here
+subtitle: What terminology is respectful?
-description: This is a module description
+description: This module is about showing respect through word choice.
 #module_code: 01_IL
 #price:
 #rating: 3